 From conversation to reputation

-The second is consumer intelligence.
-Aimed at revealing motivations and cultural tensions that don't show up in any focus group.
-What people say when nobody is asking.
+The second is consumer intelligence: the motivations and cultural tensions that never surface in a focus group.
+What people say when no one is asking — the real why behind the metric.

-The third is reputational monitoring: narratives about brand, category and competition, with early risk detection before a situation escalates.
+The third is brand reputation monitoring: the narratives forming around your brand, your category and your competitors, with risk flagged early — before a situation hardens into a crisis.

-The fourth layer is where Epical sets itself apart from any traditional social listening tool.
-It identifies weak signals before they turn into headlines.
+The fourth layer is what no traditional social listening tool can give you.
+It surfaces weak signals before they become headlines.
 It simulates scenarios.
-It generates predictive alerts for those who make business, communication and reputation decisions.
+It puts predictive alerts in front of the people making business, communication and reputation calls — while there's still time to make them.

 How the layers converge into a decision

-Our clients don't hire us to know what people are saying.
-They hire us to know what to do with that information.
+Clients don't hire us to know what people are saying.
+They hire us to know what to do about it.

 — SANTIAGO BERISSO, COMMS & MKT · EPICAL